 Skate the World: New York

 Scene of a hundred Hollywood love stories, the rink beneath the Rockefeller Center was a must-do.
-It’s a tiny, crowded space, and the ice is wet and rutted, but heck it was fun!
+We hopped over the Atlantic, and strapped on our ice skates.
+The rink is a tiny, crowded space, and the ice was wet and rutted, but heck it was fun!

 Skate the World: Ottawa